-Unless there is a university approved reason (UF Policy), you will lose grades for turning in work late, and will earn 0% of grades for missed assignments.
+Unless there is a university-approved reason (UF Policy), make-ups for missed assignments/exams will not be offered for this course.
+If you miss assignments/exams for any other reason, you will earn "0%" grades.
 Notification of emergencies should be made within a week before the class and submit valid documentation to justify your absence.

-DO NOT wait until the last minute to start or submit assignments or exams, as technical issues can occur, and if you are experiencing technical issues reach out BEFORE the assignment deadline to the UF Help Desk.
-Any issues AFTER the deadline have passed will be given a 0% of grades.
+- ✓ DO NOT wait until the last minute to start or submit assignments or exams, as technical issues can occur.
+If you are experiencing technical issues reach out BEFORE the assignment deadline to the UF Help Desk.
+Any issues AFTER the deadline has passed will be given a "0%" of grades. - ✓ Even in the event of an emergency (university-approved reason), I retain the discretion to assign make-up work in place of late submission.
+However, notification of an emergency should be made within 72 hours.